ra100/prometheus-carshare-exporter/README.md

-  "api": "https://www.car4way.cz/Upload/data_2017.json", // API to get data from "namespace": "car4way", // namespace of the mertics in prometheus "port": 9090, // port where exporter will run "source": "car4way" // which service to use, see supported providers }
+  "api": "https://www.car4way.cz/Upload/data_2017.json", // API to get data from "namespace": "car4way", // namespace of the mertics in prometheus "port": 9090, // port where exporter will run "source": "car4way", // which service to use, see supported providers "username": "", // revolt login
+  "password": "" // revolt login password
+}
 ```